 Review of emerging policy, practice, empirical research and scholarly writing on important educational issues for which formal course title and syllabus have not been developed and formalized in the UM Bulletin.
 Allows for experimental instructional formats.
 Course number indicates appropriate student audience.
 See Course Notes for specific topic.

+Students build upon, (re)define, (re)conceptualize, (re)develop, and (re)implement their group-based project from TAL 709 by using the research methods employed in its evaluation.
+The advanced project and its results may be submitted as a digital artifact making use of multiple media in a single language (such as English, French, Italian, Spanish, Portuguese, or Chinese) by a team where that language was used to implement the plan and where its use will facilitate the project’s completion.
 Each individual member of the team submits a paper defining their unique contributions to the project in such a way that it is clear that the work was built upon and drawn from coursework in the learning sciences.
 Individual contributions must be substantive and should be complementary.
 Projects must be approved by the advisor before it is implemented; if a language other than English will be employed, it must also be approved by faculty who will review and evaluate it.